 This course provides supervised clinical experience in which the student applies theories in the care of the biopsychosocial, spiritual and culturally diverse adult client at various developmental levels.
 The student will apply the nursing process in providing holistic care to the acutely and chronically ill patient/client.
 Students assess developmental and biopsychosocial, spiritual and culturally diverse needs of the clients and family on the health/illness continuum to assist the client in setting goals to adapt to their environment and plan, implement, and evaluate nursing care to meet those goals.
 The student will apply the teaching/learning process in the education of the client and family.
 Emphasis is placed on the role and responsibility of the practical nurse in the acute care setting.
-Prerequisites of this course are satisfactory completion of the first two semesters of the associate in applied science practical nursing curriculum with a minimum of a "C" in each course that applies to the nursing curriculum.
+Prerequisites of this course are satisfactory completion of the first two semesters of the Associate in Applied Science Practical Nursing curriculum with a minimum of a "C" in each course that applies to the nursing curriculum.
+Pre and/or coreguisites: NUTR 240, ENGL 110.
 Corequisite: NURS 232.
-(F, S)
+(Third semester of curriculum) (F, S)